Best Cat Scratching Posts 2026

 The budget pick.
 A space-saving hanging cardboard scratcher that gives a vertical option for very little outlay.

-Check current price on Amazon →Match the post to how your cat scratches
+Check price on Amazon →Match the post to how your cat scratches

 Cats scratch in three postures — reaching up vertically, dragging along the floor horizontally, and at an angle — and most have a clear preference.
 A vertical sisal post suits the cat that stretches up the sofa arm; a flat or curved cardboard lounge suits the one that shreds the carpet.
 Buy the wrong orientation and the post gets ignored, so if you are unsure, a combination scratcher or one of each covers it.
 Watch where your cat already scratches and you will know which to buy.